kleinschmidt/RegressionFormulae.jl/README.md

 `a / b` expands to `a + fulldummy(a) & b`.

-Numeric constants are special cased so that `/` so that performs division, making it possible to e.g. convert time to speed in the formula:
+Numeric constants are special cased so that `/` performs division, making it possible to e.g. convert time to speed in the formula:
 ```julia
 julia> fit(MyModelType, @formula(time_in_milliseconds / 1000 ~ 1 + x), my_data)
 ```